3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 				<![CDATA[
 			Node for evaluating the unsigned distance to a mesh.
 The input must have the identifier "pos" and must be a vector.
 The output is a scalar and must have the identifier "distance".
 			The mesh is defined by a resource identifier.
 The mesh may be be open and is not required to be watertight.
-			The distance is positive if the point is outside the mesh and negative if the point is inside the mesh.
+			The distance is always positive.

 			Example:
 			<unsignedmesh identifier="UnsigendDistanceToMesh1" displayname="Unsigned Distance to Mesh 1">